walterrowe/magick-frames/README.md

 # How To Use

-The scaling and placement of logos and text were developed using an image with dimensions 3000 wide by 2000 high pixels, a font of 64 points, and an image logo with dimensions 900 wide by 250 high pixels.
-When creating your own logo make one with dark text for light backgrounds and another with light text for dark backgrounds.
+The scaling and placement of watermarks and text were developed using an image with dimensions 3000 wide by 2000 high pixels, a font of 64 points, and an image watermark with dimensions 900 wide by 250 high pixels.
+When creating your own watermark make one with dark text for light backgrounds and another with light text for dark backgrounds.

 ## In macOS Finder